 According to the National Center for PTSD, symptoms of PTSD include:

-* Blocking out or forgetting about parts of the traumatic event or not be able to talk about them.
+- Blocking out or forgetting about parts of the traumatic event or not being able to talk about them.

 If you or someone you know has shown signs of PTSD for more than three months, appears to be in great distress or if PTSD has disrupted work and personal life, please contact the Great Lakes Psychology Group to schedule a confidential appointment.